nergmada/planning-wiki/docs/reference/PDDL/domain.md

 In the example above, we're saying that for any given building site, if the walls are built (`walls-built`) and the windows are fitted (`windows-fitted`) and the cables installed (`cables-installed`) then this means the site is built (`site-built`).

 This is quite useful if there is a logical expression you're using repeatedly in several locations, as you can simply reduce it to a single predicate.
-However, I haven't really seen this used in context yet.
+However, this syntax is not commonly used.

 ## References
 - [PDDL - The Planning Domain Definition Language](http://www.cs.cmu.edu/~mmv/planning/readings/98aips-PDDL.pdf), [Ghallab, M. Howe, A. Knoblock, C. McDermott, D. Ram, A. Veloso, M. Weld, D. Wilkins, D.]